Mindfully Healthy Living

 6. Use paper filters over mesh or plastic.
 The filtering of the paper reduces acidity during the brewing process as well.

 7. Add a pinch of pink Himalayan salt.
-Pink Himalayan salt is rich in 85 essential and trace mineral needed by the body.
+Pink Himalayan salt is rich in 85 essential and trace minerals needed by the body.
 These minerals are alkalinizing.
 A tiny pinch of salt is all you need and like the other methods presented here, should not affect the coffee taste.

 8. Use a fine grind of coffee.
 The finer the grind, the less acidic the coffee will be!
 Check out this helpful coffee grind size chart for more info!